Bad taste in mouth after taking omeprazole

 Tums (calcium carbonate) For occasional heartburn relief, over-the-counter antacids like Tums may provide fast relief by neutralizing stomach acid.
 However, they are not intended for long-term use.

-See also Is there a difference between lansoprazole and omeprazole
+See also Is omeprazole is antibiotic

 It is important to consult with a healthcare professional before making any changes to your medication regimen.
 They can help determine the best alternative for your specific situation and provide guidance on managing your symptoms effectively.